-Figure 15-2: WPA2-PSK
+WPA2-PSK

-Data - WPA-PSK Screen
+Data - WPA2-PSK Screen

+Authentication WPA2-PSK This is a further development of WPA-PSK, and offers even greater security.
 PSK Enter the PSK (network key).
 Data is encrypted using a key derived from the network key.
 Other Wireless Stations must use the same network key.
 The PSK must be from 8 to 63 characters in length.
-Encryption The encryption method is AES.
-Wireless Stations must also use AES.
+Encryption The WPA2-PSK standard allows different encryption methods to be used.
+Select the desired option.
+Wireless Stations must use the same encryption method.